xasyhack/xasyhack.github.io/README.md

      - Go to latest GET /chat > confirm this request contain your session cookie
   -  Deliver the exploit chain
      - Deliver the exploit to the victim
      - Collaborator > Poll now
+     - study the HTTP request to collaborator (Password inside of chat history)
 - dd
 - dd
 - dd